 Archana Venkataraman is a John C. Malone Assistant Professor in the Department of Electrical and Computer Engineering at JHU.
 She received her BS, MEng, and PhD in Electrical Engineering from MIT in 2006, 2007, and 2012, respectively.
 She was a postdoctoral associate at both MIT and Yale prior to arriving at JHU.
 Dr. Venkataraman is also affiliated with the Malone Center for Engineering in Healthcare and the Mathematical Institute for Data Science.
 Curriculum Vitae; Twitter

-Shimona is currently a third year PhD student in the ECE Department at JHU.
+Niharika is currently a fifth year PhD student in the ECE Department at JHU.
 Prior to this, she obtained her Bachelor’s degree (B. Tech, Hons.) from the Indian Institute of Technology, Kharagpur in Electrical Engineering, along with a minor in Electrical and Electronics Communication Engineering.
-Her research interests lie at the intersection of Machine Learning, Signal and Image Processing, and Medical Computer Vision.
-Currently, she is working on the applications of Numerical Optimization Techniques for multimodal integration of resting state fMRI, structural DTI, and behavioral assessment for characterizing neurological disorders.
+Her research interests lie at the intersection of machine learning, signal and image processing, and medical computer vision.
+Currently, she is developing novel optimization techniques for multimodal integration of resting state fMRI and structural DTI connectivity to predict multidimensional clinical phenotypes in complex neuropsychiatric disorders.

 Jeff is currently a PhD student in the ECE department at JHU.
 He received his M.S. from Boston University in 2015.
 He earned a B.S. and B.A. from Virginia Tech in aerospace engineering and English literature, respectively, in 2011.
 His research focuses on signal processing and machine learning for modeling time series medical signals.

-Naresh is a second year PhD student in the Electrical and Computer Engineering Department at JHU.
+Naresh is a fifth year PhD student in the Electrical and Computer Engineering Department at JHU.
 He received his bachelor’s degree at Vanderbilt University.
-His technical focus is in applied machine learning and statistical modeling.
-His research current projects involve fMRI analysis of pathological cases and functional connectomics of the brain.
+His technical interests lie at the intersection of applied machine / deep learning and graph analysis.
+His current research projects involve using machine learning applied to neuroimages (fMRI/MRI/DTI) to aid in presurgical planning procedures.
 He is the social and professional development chair of his department in the graduate student association.
 Naresh also enjoys playing chess, tutoring, and being outdoors.
-He is always eager to talk to prospective students or collaborators, please email him at: firstname.lastname@example.org.
+Please find his LinkedIn page here.

 Ravi is currently a PhD student in the ECE Department at JHU.
 Before joining JHU, he received his bachelors (B. Tech) from IIT Guwahati majoring in Electrical and Electronics Engineering.
 His undergraduate thesis was on keyword spotting and detection for low resource languages.
 His current research focuses on utilizing techniques tools from signal processing and machine learning to analyze and manipulate speech data.
 In particular, he is working on understanding what aspects of human speech affect its perception of emotion.
 Also, he is working on developing algorithms to morph speech between different emotions without changing its linguistic content.
 Ravi also enjoys playing tennis and soccer in his free time.

 Yuta is an undergraduate student at JHU majoring in CS and Biomedical Engineering.
-His current project involves image analysis of the enteric nervous system.
+His current project involves image registration and segmentation for brain lesions.

 Narayani is an undergraduate student at JHU double majoring in CS and Neuroscience at JHU.
 She is currently working on computational methods to map the Enteric Nervous System.

 Arjun Somayazulu is an undergraduate student at JHU majoring in CS and Biomedical Engineering.
-He is currently working on computational tools and methods to characterize the emotional content of speech.
+He is currently working on computational methods to characterize the emotional content of speech.